Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Dried leaves and herbs

 Rustic charm: Dried leaves, lavender, and herbs completely capture that great retro feel and are just ideal for a bohemian or rural wedding.
-They’re such a relaxed, natural substitute for the traditional confetti.
+They’re such a relaxed, natural alternative to traditional confetti.

 Eco-friendly: These options naturally decompose and are kind to the Earth, so they’re ideal for environmentally conscious couples.